-Rapid digitisation and monopoly of tech giants have brought us a new paradox; Personalisation vs Privacy Paradox.
+Rapid digitization and monopoly of tech giants have brought us a new paradox; Personalisation vs Privacy Paradox.
 The competition for customers’ attention has driven focus to Customer Experience Management.
-The objective of personalisation is to enrich consumer experience, with a bespoke and personalised service.
+The objective of personalization is to enrich the consumer experience, with a bespoke and personalized service.
 Customer expectations are at an all-time high.
-Today’s customers expect personalisation from brands that they support.
-They expect tailored content, and customised recommendations, according to their personal taste.
-However, this level of personalisation comes at the cost of data privacy.
+Today’s customers expect personalization from brands that they support.
+They expect tailored content, and customized recommendations, according to their personal taste.
+However, this level of personalization comes at the cost of data privacy.

-The personalisation vs privacy paradox is a challenge for marketers and a concern for consumers.
-The continuous media coverage of some high profile exposures, such as the Cambridge Analytics scandal, have consumers on edge.
+The personalization vs privacy paradox is a challenge for marketers and a concern for consumers.
+The continuous media coverage of some high-profile exposures, such as the Cambridge Analytics scandal, has consumers on edge.
 Governments are working towards setting up legislation for increased privacy, tighter data control, and the right to erase information with a click of a button.
-Tougher data governance through government interference has forced big corporations to retrospect how they handle data of millions of consumers.
+Tougher data governance through government interference has forced big corporations to retrospect how they handle the data of millions of consumers.

 It is possible for marketers to collect customer data without eroding customer trust.
-The reliance on third-party data must be replaced with zero party data.
-Zero party data is the information that customers willing to share with the company they are doing business with.
-Zero party data eliminates the risky elements of third party data while upholding customer trust and privacy.
+The reliance on third-party data must be replaced with zero-party data.
+Zero-party data is the information that customers are willing to share with the company they are doing business with.
+Zero-party data eliminates the risky elements of third-party data while upholding customer trust and privacy.

 Striking the balance between personalisation and privacy

 The risk of data privacy averts a lot of companies to use unreliable non-personal data.
 But, it is possible for companies to base business models as such that are able to gather personal data and deliver exceptional customer experience, without the breach of privacy.